 A note about honesty boxes

-While we’d recommend planning where to eat each day to fuel your hike, we couldn’t write about the Hadrian’s Wall path without mentioning the honesty boxes along the route – they made our day each time we came across one!
-These unmanned stalls and sheds are run by local people and families, and offer refreshments in exchange for a small amount of money via an honesty system, where you leave the payment for your items in a cash box.
+While we’d recommend planning where to stop and eat each day to fuel your hike, we couldn’t write about the Hadrian’s Wall Path without mentioning the honesty boxes along the route – they made our day each time we came across one!
+These unmanned stalls and sheds are run by local people and families, offering refreshments in exchange for a small amount of money via an honesty system, where you leave the payment for your items in a cash box.
 It’s one of the reasons why it’s a great idea to carry a few coins on your hike – you’ll be supporting local families and there’s nothing like a cold drink or even an ice cream to keep you going on a hot day!

-While some were small tables with homemade flapjacks and cakes, others were more established structures and offered a wide range of food and drinks.
-Our favourite was the very well-stocked Newtown Snack Shed, where the owners have built a shaded picnic area on their driveway for hikers, and installed a microwave inside the shed with meals provided!
-On this occasion we opted for a couple of cold cans of drink and an ice lolly, though the variety of crisps, chocolate and cereal bars were very tempting.
 Another great stop is the popular Laal Bite in Drumburgh, with a kettle for making hot drinks, a tap for filling up water bottles and a toilet too.
-We were excited to come across Matthew’s Honesty Box in Brampton, having heard more than a few recommendations for it, though we found it to be less well-stocked than others and marginally more expensive.
+We were excited to come across Matthew’s Honesty Box in Brampton, having heard more than a few recommendations for it, though we found it to be less well-stocked than others – probably due to its popularity.
 Haytongate Hut, just over 4km west from Matthew’s, had a nice selection of snacks with a kettle and multiple mini fridges, plus a portaloo for hikers and a merchandise shed selling Hadrian’s Wall t-shirts, hats and other souvenirs.

 These small shops and sheds really fuelled us along our hike, both with the refreshments they provided and the warmth it brought to know that the locals want to provide support to hikers along their journey.

 The Hadrian’s Wall path, while challenging to complete in one trip, is also one of the most rewarding physical challenges we’ve taken on to date!
 There’s nothing like hiking through the English countryside in Spring, when trees and flowers are blossoming and livestock frolic in the fields with their new offspring.
 For all our aching muscles and blisters on our toes, we found joy in spending hours each day just talking and enjoying the journey, admiring breathtaking scenery and collapsing into bed each night with a real sense of achievement.
-We’d highly recommend hiking the entirety of the path to truly appreciate the scale of the Wall and gain insight into Roman life.
+We’d highly recommend hiking the entirety of the path in one trip to truly appreciate the scale of the Wall and gain insight into Roman life.
 That being said, there are so many sights to see along this historical route so, even if you can only visit a small section at a time, it’s definitely worth it.

 If you found this post helpful, please support our blog by donating as little as £1 to our running costs!
 Thank-you!